marty-suzuki/Prex/README.md

 ## Concept

 Prex represents **Pre**senter + Flu**x**, therefore it is a combination of Flux and MVP architecture.
+Therefore, Reactive frameworks are not used in Prex.
+To reflect a state to a view, using **Passive View Pattern**.
+Flux are used behind of the Presenter.
 Data flow is unidirectional that like a below figure.

 ![](./Images/data-flow.png)

+If you use Prex, you have to implement those components.

 - [State](#state)
 - [Action](#action)